Y chromosome: Number of genes

-The following are some of the gene count estimates of human Y chromosome.
-Because researchers use different approaches to genome annotation their predictions of the number of genes on each chromosome varies (for technical details, see gene prediction).
-Among various projects, the collaborative consensus coding sequence project (CCDS) takes an extremely conservative strategy.
-So CCDS's gene number prediction represents a lower bound on the total number of human protein-coding genes.
+Older gene count estimates of the human Y chromosome used only partial sequences.
+Only the T2T sequence (2023) was able to produce a complete sequence of the human Y chromosome.

 Gene list

 In general, the human Y chromosome is extremely gene poor—it is one of the largest gene deserts in the human genome.
 Disregarding pseudoautosomal genes, genes encoded on the human Y chromosome include:

 Y-chromosome-linked diseases

 Diseases linked to the Y chromosome typically involve an aneuploidy, an atypical number of chromosomes.

+Loss of Y chromosome

+Males can lose the Y chromosome in a subset of cells, known as mosaic loss.
+Mosaic loss is strongly associated with age, and smoking is another important risk factor for mosaic loss.

+Mosaic loss may be related to health outcomes, indicating that the Y chromosome plays important roles outside of sex determination.
+Males with a higher percentage of hematopoietic stem cells lacking the Y chromosome have a higher risk of certain cancers and have a shorter life expectancy.
+In many cases, a cause and effect relationship between the Y chromosome and health outcomes has not been determined, and some propose loss of the Y chromosome could be a "neutral karyotype related to normal aging".
+However, a 2022 study showed that mosaic loss of the Y chromosome causally contributes to fibrosis, heart risks, and mortality.

+Further studies are needed to understand how mosaic Y chromosome loss may contribute to other sex differences in health outcomes, such as how male smokers have between 1.5 and 2 times the risk of non-respiratory cancers as female smokers.
+Potential countermeasures identified so far include not smoking or stopping smoking and at least one potential drug that "may help counteract the harmful effects of the chromosome loss" is under investigation.

 Y chromosome microdeletion

 Y chromosome microdeletion (YCM) is a family of genetic disorders caused by missing genes in the Y chromosome.
 Many affected men exhibit no symptoms and lead normal lives.
 However, YCM is also known to be present in a significant number of men with reduced fertility or reduced sperm count.